ali-hassan-dev/instagram-clone/README.md

 ## Routes

-* / --> home page/landing page which shows all the posts of the users you are following
+* / --> home page/landing page, showcasing all posts from users you follow
-* post/create --> shows form to create a post
+* /post/create --> shows the form to create a new post
-* post/:id --> shows single post of a user
+* /post/:id --> shows a single post of a user
-* profile/:id --> shows profile of a user
+* /profile/:id --> shows profile of a user, displaying their posts and profile details
-* profile/:id/edit --> shows form to update your profile
+* /profile/:id/edit --> shows form to edit and update your profile
-* listings/manage --> show all the listings of the currently authenticated user